pyhys/minimalmodbus/docs/installation.rst

 This will create a directory 'minimalmodbus-master'.

 Alternate installation on Windows
 -------------------------------------
 Install from Github, using pip::

     C:\Python34\Scripts>pip3.4 install https://github.com/pyhys/minimalmodbus/archive/master.zip
+    TODO

 It will be installed in::

     C:\Python34\Lib\site-packages
+    TODO

 In order to run Python from command line, you might need::

     set PATH=%PATH%;C:\Python34
+    TODO

 If everything else fails
 -------------------------
 You can download the raw minimalmodbus.py file from GitHub, and put it in the same directory as your other code.
 Note that you must have pySerial installed.